cameronjdavis/cc_arrays/arrays.md

 ## Creating an empty array

-In Ruby, there are multiple ways to intialise an empty array.
+In Ruby, there are multiple ways to initialise an empty array.

 ```
 grades = []